 Every party needs a delicious appetizer, and I've got just the thing for you.
 These skewers are everyone's favorite chicken satay.
 They're easy to make and delicious and will make you the star of every party you bring them to.

 You're going to start by marinating some chicken thighs (the tastiest and juiciest part of the chicken) in a simple Thai marinade.
 Then, you're going to skewer a little Christmas-colored red pepper and a piece of chicken and pop them into your oven.

 While they're baking, you'll whip up a quick satay sauce.

 Make sure you make lots, they won't last long!

-- ¼ cup each: rice wine vinegar and soy sauce (gluten-free, if needed)
+- ¼ cup EACH: rice vinegar and soy sauce

-- Skewer a red pepper square and a piece of chicken on a wooden skewer.
+- Preheat your grill to medium-high.
+Skewer a red pepper square and a piece of chicken on a metal skewer.
 Repeat until all remaining chicken has been used.
-Discard the marinade.
-Place the chicken on the baking sheet and bake for 15 minutes, or until the chicken has cooked through and is starting to brown.
+Discard the marinade.2 large red peppers

-- Serve the chicken satay skewers in one of the 4 ways in the blog post.
+- Serve the chicken satay skewers brushed with some of the peanut dipping sauce and the rest on the side.

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.